RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 jaeger-query       LoadBalancer   172.30.88.160    af514f3d7b77711e98f2c06fc57e3ee7-2124798632.ap-southeast-1.elb.amazonaws.com   80:31616/TCP                          4d3h
 ~~~

-The easiest way to configure the `Jaeger tracer` is to set up in the application(i.e. inventory).
+The easiest way to configure the **Jaeger tracer** is to set up in the application(i.e. inventory).

-Open `src/main/resources/application.properties` file and add the following configuration via CodeReady Workspaces `Terminal`:
+Open `src/main/resources/application.properties` file and add the following configuration via CodeReady Workspaces Terminal:

-> You need to replace `userXX` with your username in the configuration.
+> You need to replace **userXX** with your username in the configuration.

 ~~~java
 # Jaeger configuration